matthew00121/final_project/README.md

 ## Story Summary
 My data analysis identified that the number of Asian admits to UC Berkeley increased by 30.75% from 2012 to 2022.
 Asian students were admitted the most often (at 30,671 students), followed by white admits (at 13,226 students) and Hispanic/Latinx admits (at 7,979 students).
 However, when looking at the rates of applicants from each ethnic group from 2012 to 2022, I identified that Asian students applied the most often (at 215,551 students), followed by Hispanic/Latinx applicants (at 111,788 students) and white applicants (at 106,278 students).
 Despite having a similar number of Hispanic/Latinx and white applicants across the decade, the admission rates seemed to favor white students.
 This inequity in admission rates serves as a potential lead.
 <br/>
 I will focus my investigation on Los Angeles County because it has the highest number of Hispanic/Latinx admits to UC Berkeley from 2012 to 2022, according to my data analysis.
 Additionally, Los Angeles County had the highest number of total African American applicants, admits and enrollees.
 Focusing on Los Angeles County, I hope to investigate how minority group admission rates changed in comparison to white admits.
 I hope to research changes in the University of California and federal/state policies that may have influenced the ethnic diversity of admitted classes from 2012 to 2022.
 For instance, there is a noticeably large increase of Hispanic/Latinx admitted students from 2019 to 2020, so I hope to explore the reasons for this occurrence through conducting interviews and researching recent public policy changes and program initiatives.
-I will also investigate how changes in the staff leading the University of California’s undergraduate admissions influenced admissions rates across all ethnicity groups.
+I will also investigate how changes in the staff leading the University of California’s undergraduate admissions influenced admissions rates across all race/ethnicity groups.
 After identifying leading reasons for increased UC Berkeley admits from minority groups like the Hispanic/Latinx population, I will also explore the impacts and success rates of these changes to help unearth to what extent the University of California has strengthened the ethnic diversity of its student body.
 <br/>
 <br/>
 ## Sourcing